sabinomaggi/heavy-metals-sinu-river/README.md

 - `data_analysis.R`: Creates all the remaining plots used in the analysis of the measured data, as presented in the associated publication.

 All generated figures are saved in the `figures` directory, which must exist before running the scripts.

+A copy of this repository can be found on Zenodo at the URL: https://doi.org/10.5281/zenodo.15296988.